Autodesk/Neon/docs/index.md

 The rest of the documentation is structured as follows:

 **Learn:**
-: it contains a simple blog-post-style tutorial to help new users to get used to Neon syntax and mechanisms.
+: a set of simple blog-post-style tutorials to help new users to get used to Neon syntax and mechanisms.

-References
+**References**
-: it groups reference information for the project, like publications, presentation, API documentation and performance analysis of the benchmarks included in Neon.
+: information about the project, like publications, presentation, API documentation and performance analysis of the benchmarks included in Neon.

+**Gallery**
+: a collection of plots, simulation outputs that showcase Neon capabilities on different applications

+**Community**
+: information of the community, from how to collaborate to Neon and to a list of current and past contributors.